-- You can bring the file to 2010 Malott Hall from 8:30 - 4:30 on a CD, DVD, flash drive, or other media.
+- You can bring the file to 1140 ISB (CDS1) from 8:30 12pm or 1pm - 4:30 on a flash drive or other media.
 Be prepared with the funding source account number.

 - Please submit early enough to print at a backup facility (Kinko's FedEx) if the Chemistry printer is unavailable.
-Allow four hours lead time minimum.
+Allow 24 hours lead time minimum.

 Picking Up the Poster

 When the poster is ready, we will send you an email.
-You may pick up the poster during business hours in 2010 Malott Hall.
-Please make special arrangements if you need your poster during non-business hours.
+You may pick up the poster during business hours in 1140 ISB (CDS1).
+Please make special arrangements if you need your poster during non-business hours or another location.

 We have 3" x 42" poster boxes for sale for $3.00.